elijahr/lintball/README.md

 If you need to pass custom arguments to a tool (such as specifying a config file), create a `.lintballrc.json` file in your project with custom `write_args` and `check_args`.
 The default `write_args` and `check_args` are defined in [configs/lintballrc-defaults.json][21].

-## Known issues

-If shellcheck fails with `unrecognized option '--severity=style'`, your version of shellcheck needs to be updated.
-Please install a more [recent version](https://github.com/koalaman/shellcheck/releases).

 ## Acknowledgements

 lintball is a wrapper around existing tools.
 Many thanks to the authors of the tools used by lintball!
 This project (and your tidy code) stand on the shoulders of giants.